FanpLESStic-sea

 Microplastic pollution

-The project also defines innovative governance frameworks to better engage decision makers and other relevant players in implementing cost-effective methods to reduce microplastics.
-These include locally adapted investment proposals and plans for each partner’s region.
+The project also defined innovative governance frameworks to better engage decision makers and other relevant players in implementing cost-effective methods to reduce microplastics.
+These included locally adapted investment proposals and plans for each partner’s region.

 Budgets